chiayu-wow/2024Fall_projects/README.md

    - The median burned area for bushland fires is higher than for non-bushland, but the overlap in interquartile ranges indicates that the difference is not as pronounced as hypothesized.
 2. **Box Plot of Duration:**
    - From the duration box plot, the distributions for bushland and non-bushland durations appear largely similar, with some overlap.
-   - The median duration of bushland fire is slightly lower than non-bushland, indicate that bushland fire burned faster.
+   - The median duration of bushland fires is slightly shorter than that of non-bushland fires, indicating that bushland fires burn more quickly.
 ![image](https://github.com/chiayu-wow/2024Fall_projects/blob/main/image/hypothesis1_04.png)
 2. **Scatter Plot of Burned Area vs. Duration:**
    - Both categories show a positive correlation between burned area and duration, with bushland fires generally burning slightly more area for comparable durations.